Ahavas Shalom Trust

 Given the lack of a public application process, success in receiving funding from AHAVAS SHALOM TRUST would depend on:

-- Community Connections: Being known to the trustees or operating within the Orthodox Jewish community networks in Greater Manchester
+- Community Connections: Being known to the trustees or operating within the Jewish community networks in the Salford and Greater Manchester area

 - Alignment with Mission: Clear demonstration of work in Jewish education, religious advancement, poverty relief, or hardship alleviation

-- Local Presence: Organizations or initiatives based in or serving the Salford/Manchester Jewish community may be prioritized
+- Local Presence: Organisations or initiatives based in or serving the local Jewish community may be prioritised

 Key Takeaways for Grant Writers